The ATR 72MP: guardian of the seas made in Leonardo

 The ATR 72ASW

-For anti-submarine warfare, the ATR 72MP can evolve into the ATR 72ASW, through the installation of a special sensor and sub-system package.
+For anti-submarine warfare, the ATR 72MP can evolve into the ATR 72ASW, through the installation of a dedicated sensors and sub-systems package.
 This includes a system for storing and dropping sonobuoys, which allows for the precise release of active or passive sonobuoys according to the appropriate search patterns.

 The ATR 72ASW